MarkRBest/markrbest.github.io/_posts/2025-07-02-dealing-with-data.md

 #### Split fast path and slow path

 Some systems might have a quant model that is quite complex and takes around 100 mics to 1ms+ to compute.
-This can be a problem if it needs to be fed raw data as there is a high chance there will be a bottleneck.
+This can be a problem if it needs to be fed raw data as trying to process every tick will lead to problems.

-The solution to this is just to split the paths.
+The solution is to split the processing paths.
 There is nothing stopping processing from being done on multiple cores.
 The producer, consumer pattern is very flexible as it is essentially just a directional graph (be careful of cycles).